9 Common Pottery Wheel Mistakes and How to Fix Them

 - Dip your fingers into the bowl or pail of water.

-- Position your thumbs on the center of your Clay.
+- Position your thumbs at the center of your Clay.

-- Push down on the Clay and start to open.
+- Push down on the Clay to start opening.

 - Then, place your anchor hand on the side of the Clay and push down with your fingers to continue opening.